Context

 Parameters

-• name: it is a unique string given to createContextId as an identifier of context.
+• name: is a unique string given to createContextId as an identifier of the context.
 This will avoid conflicts when there are multiple contexts.
 It is advised to use a naming convention like io.builder.qwik.city.

 Returns

 Notice that the value returned by createContextId() does not hold any state, it is an immutable ID object i.e. { id: 'io.builder.qwik.city' }.
 It's only used to describe the name and type of the context, like an address or an identifier.
+Since it doesn't hold any state, it can be initialized as a singleton and exported from a shared module.

 useContextProvider()